Can’t get to sleep? Can’t stay asleep? Can’t stand the CPAP machine? Poor quality sleep and you’re tired all day? Hypnosis can help.

 Best regards, Shawn Carlsson*

-Jen, a client in the summer of 2012, came to us with Idiopathic Hypersomnia,
+Jen, a client in the summer of 2012, came to me with Idiopathic Hypersomnia,

 a situation where she needed far more sleep than the average person.
 At 25 years old, it was ruining her ability to run her business, be happy in her marriage, and have the life she wanted, as she felt tired and sleepy all the time.
 Hypnosis for sleep worked when nothing else had.
 She had even gone to sleep specialists around the country looking for a solution.
 We’ve followed up with Jen for a couple of years now and she is still sleeping well and feeling energized during the day.